Physical-Science-Academy/NoCheatPlus/README.md

 - NCP provides much API，to achieve many functions。see the api in NoCheatPlusAPI

   A work in progress API for [NoCheatPlus](https://github.com/Physical-Science-Academy/NoCheatPlus)

-You can find the latest version here: https://jitpack.io/#Physical-Science-Academy/NoCheatPlus

 Gradle: